-TCL started its operations in 1976 at Ranipet in Tamil Nadu as a single-product petrochemical company, manufacturing phthalic anhydride, with a production capacity of 6,000 TPA.
-The company is a part of the Thirumalai Group, which has business interests in chemicals, surfactants, pigments and education.
-Over the years, TCL has expanded its total PAN manufacturing capacity to ~1,72,000 TPA, including Dahej phase 1, and has added other products to its portfolio, which includes food additives such as maleic acid and fumaric acid, and PAN derivatives such as di-ethyl phthalate (DEP) and phthalimide (PID).
+TCL started its operations in 1976 at Ranipet in Tamil Nadu as a single product petrochemical company, manufacturing Phthalic anhydride, with a production capacity of 6,000 TPA.
+Over the years, TCL has expanded its total PAN manufacturing capacity to ~1,72,000 TPA, including Dahej phase 1, and has added other products to its portfolio, which includes food additives such as Maleic acid and fumaric acid, and PAN derivatives such as di-ethyl phthalate (DEP) and phthalimide (PID).
 TCL caters to customers in the construction, auto, paint, food, personal care and pharma industries.
-It also has a maleic anhydride (MAN) manufacturing facility in Malaysia, under its step-down subsidiary, Optimistic Organic Sdn.
+It also has a Maleic anhydride (MAN) manufacturing facility in Malaysia, under its step-down subsidiary, Optimistic Organic Sdn.
 Bhd.
 (OOSB).